St James Parish Church, Jamaica

 St James Parish Church, Jamaica is an eighteenth century church in Montego Bay, Jamaica.
 It was started in 1774 at a time when the town was increasing in importance as a centre for trade and the number of merchants was growing.
 It was built as the principal Anglican church in St James Parish, in Cornwall County, Jamaica.

 The vestry of St James Parish built the church from ashlar, a building material which had become increasingly popular in England, and its use in this church reflected the cosmopolitan tastes of the mercantile elite responsible for its design.
 Gleaming white limestone was the principle building material.
 A local source for this stone had been found.
 The design included a Venetian window in the chancel, an innovation unusual in Jamaican churches of the period, and which may have been influenced by Batty Langley's 1740 The City and Country Builder's and Workman's Treasury of Designs.
 The opulent and cosmopolitan design signified that Montego Bay was rising in status to become Jamaica's second largest port and a significant location in the British Empire.

-Rose Palmer Memorial
+Rosa Palmer Memorial

-The Rose Palmer memorial, featuring a sculpture by John Bacon the elder has gained a reputation both from the English sculpture who carved it in 1794, and the subsequent myth of the White Witch of Rose Hall which became attached to it.
+The Rosa Palmer memorial, featuring a sculpture by John Bacon the elder has gained a reputation both from the English sculptor who carved it in 1794, and the subsequent myth of the White Witch of Rose Hall which became wrongly attached to it.
 Bacon had carved 12 statues in Jamaica, starting off with that of Admiral Rodney in Spanish Town.
-The memorial is to Rosa Palmer (1718-1790) and bears the following inscription:
+The memorial is to Rosa Palmer (1718–1790) and bears the following inscription: